Student Work Placement Program

 Program description

-The program enables you to bring on an eager-to-learn student for a special project – and at the end of the placement end up with a skilled candidate already oriented to your company who could meet your future recruiting needs.
+• Enables employers to bring on an eager-to-learn student for a special project – and at the end of the placement end up with a skilled candidate already oriented to the organization and could meet future recruiting needs.

 Need help with your recruiting?
 Connect to our academic partners for student talent